perticascatalin/Learning/DPML/gacsp.md

 - control non-determinism of offspring generation and express its fitness as sub-parts of inherited genes fitness (resemblance)
 - decrease the redundancy of generating inconsistent solutions (constraints)

-These should occur irrespective of the selection step specifics (do not rely on injective relation).
+These should occur irrespective of the selection step specifics (do not rely on bijective relation).

 ## Papers